gskielian/Getting-Started/Hardware/README.md

 It also does analog inputs, and can control servo motors, so if only someone could link me to a good blog or youtube video, then I bet I'll be using mostly this for my projects.

-#### UDOO

-A new challenger which boasts 4x the power of a raspberry pi with a built-in Arduino basically (has a footprint compatible with shields -- or at least it did last I checked the kickstarter).

-This has everything you can pretty much want out of a board - except it is pricier than the alternates.

-I imagine using the UDOO for a larger scale robot, something epic, truly.